UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_19.md

 Notes:

+Let’s start off and get our `X` and `Y` objects.

+In this case, in order to visualize our decision boundaries, we are just going to look at 2 columns so that we can visualize in 2 dimensions.

-If we subset our data and look at the 2 features from data named `lab4` and `quiz1` we can see the values the decision tree is splitting on.
+If we subset our data and look at the 2 features from data named `lab4` and `quiz1` we can see the values the decision tree is splitting on in a graph.

 ---